 Can a family reunification order be extended?

-The Secretary may apply to extend a family reunification order at any time while the order is in force.
+The Secretary or parent may apply to extend a family reunification order at any time while the order is in force.

 Once an extension application is made the order continues in force until the application is determined.

-The Court must not extend a family reunification order unless it is satisfied that:
+The Children's Court must not extend a family reunification order unless it is satisfied that an extension to the order is in the child's best interests, having regard to:

-The Secretary may direct a parent or parents to resume full parental responsibility for a child under a family reunification order.
+The Secretary may direct a parent or parents to resume full parental responsibility for a child subject to a family reunification order.
+This has the effect of changing the nature of the order to a family preservation order without returning to court.

 On and from the date of the direction, the Secretary ceases to have parental responsibility for the child and the order is taken to be a family preservation order.